nubivagant/kurtisojohnson-netlify/_imports/your-governance-sucks.md

-> "I’ve seen what gets exaggerated and by whom, and where the real and underreported impact lies." - Jan Chipchase, Studio D
+> "I’ve seen what gets exaggerated and by whom, and where the real and underreported impact lies." <span class="small">- Jan Chipchase, Studio D</span>

 Governance is something that gets exaggerated.
 By organisations, consultancies, design agencies.
 You name it.
 I wonder though, just how many places of work are stifled by meetings masquerading as governance?
 I bet yours is.
 Mine too!
 Pre-meetings for the real meetings are my favourite.